devyash2930/ShopSync-SE/Proj2/Improvements.md

 - **Enhanced Code Clarity:**
    - Refined the existing code for improved readability and maintainability.
    - Addressed and resolved various coding issues and errors.
+   - Performed a cleanup of the code and refactored the code.

 - **Elevated User Engagement:**
    - Elevated the overall user experience by implementing user-friendly features.